A Comedy of Estimators: On KL Regularization in RL Training of LLMs: RL Fine-tuning of LLMs

 We compute the KL divergence with different estimators and their gradients when used as reward and in the loss as discussed in~\Cref{sec:estimators}, using $200$ trials each with $N=1000$ sequences of lengths $T$ sampled from $A$.
 We illustrate the bias and variance of the gradient estimates of the different configurations in \cref{fig:toy}.
 Note the logarithmic scale of the plots.
 We observe that the bias of the gradient of the $\naive$ estimator added to the reward remains low.
 On the other hand, the gradients associated with the $\lowvar$ estimator in the loss and the reward both show high bias and variance.
 These results validate the conclusions from \cref{sec:estimators}.

-\section{RL fine-tuning of LLMs}
+\section{RL Fine-tuning of LLMs}

-In this section, we complement our analysis in \cref{sec:estimators} with an empirical study on the effect of various configurations of KL estimators when training LLMs using RL.
-We aim to empirically investigate the following:
+We complement our analysis in \cref{sec:estimators} with an empirical study on the effect of design choices in KL regularization on training LLMs with RL:

-\subsection{Effect of KL configurations in on-policy RL}

-\paragraph{Experimental Setup.} We (on-policy) RL fine-tune \texttt{Qwen2.5-7B} and \texttt{Llama-3.1-8B-Instruct} models on the training subset of Hendrycks MATH~\citep{hendrycks2021measuring} (henceforth referred to as MATH), consisting of $7500$ problems using different KL configurations, across different values of the $\beta$ coefficient.
-In order to restrict our study on the effect of the KL estimators, we opt to use REINFORCE leave-one-out advantage baseline~\citep[RLOO]{ahmadian2024back} in our experiments, coupled with a normalization with respect to the total number of tokens in the sampled response batch.
-During training, we set both total training batch size and mini-batch size to $256$ (\ie, number of policy update steps per sampled batch = $1$), to avoid any off-policy updates, and sample 5 rollouts per prompt (\ie group size $G = 4$) during training.
-We evaluate the models on 2 different in-domain tasks, namely MATH500~\citep{lightman2023let} (500 examples) and MATH$^2$~\citep{shah2024ai} (210 examples) and 3 out-of- domain tasks -- MMLU college physics (118 examples), college chemistry (113 examples) and college biology (165 rows) subsets \citep{hendrycks2020measuring}.
+We use the initial base model as the reference model $\piref$ in all experiments.
+We evaluate the trained models on 2 different in-domain tasks, namely MATH500~\citep{lightman2023let} and MATH$^2$~\citep{shah2024ai} and 3 out-of- domain tasks -- MMLU college physics, college chemistry and college biology subsets \citep{hendrycks2021measuring}.
 The tasks are selected to analyze the effect of different estimator configurations on reasoning intensive tasks as well as tasks involving other non-reasoning aspects such as knowledge recall.
-We report the Pass@1 score of the model on the complete MATH test set (5000 examples) for training progress, and report mean@32 accuracy across 3 seeds on the final evaluation tasks.
-We use default chat-templates while fine-tuning and evaluating models. \texttt{Qwen2.5-7B} (non-RL fine-tuned) is evaluated both with and without the chat template.
+To demonstrate training behavior, we report the Pass@1 score of the models on the complete on an in-distribution but held-out test set of the task and report mean@32 accuracy across 3 seeds on the final evaluations.
+Models are evaluated at the same sampling temperature they are trained at.
 More details about the experimental setup are discussed in \Cref{app:setup}.
+We list the recommended settings to induce the unbiased KL gradient estimate for commonly used libraries in \Cref{tab:lib_settings}.

+\subsection{Effect of KL Configurations in On-policy RL}

+\paragraph{Experimental Setup.} We (on-policy) RL fine-tune \texttt{Qwen2.5-7B} and \texttt{Llama-3.1-8B-Instruct} models on the training subset of Hendrycks MATH~\citep{hendrycks2021measuring} (henceforth referred to as MATH) with different KL configurations, across different values of the $\beta$ coefficient.
+In order to restrict our study on the effect of the KL estimators, we opt to use REINFORCE leave-one-out advantage baseline~\citep[RLOO]{ahmadian2024back}.
+We use a batch size of 256, maximum response length 1024 tokens, a learning rate of $10^{-6}$ and sample $K=5$ responses per prompt at a temperature of 1.0.
+More details about the training setup are discussed in \Cref{app:setup}.
+We discuss our main observations below.